danweiner/learning-p5-js/README.md

 Let's try to make the background a new random color every five seconds.

+Create a variable, totalTime, which is how long the timer needs to run before the background changes colors.

 Setup:
 - Save the time at startup (this should always be zero, but it is useful to save it in a variable anyway - call this 'savedTime').
 Note we set the position of the ball to x=0, y=0 before setting it to mouseX, mouseY, so I guess this is a pattern.